kiran-sumant/ObsidianKM/Academic/Literature Notes/Conventional-Flow Liquid Chromatography–Mass Spectrometry for Exploratory Bottom-Up Proteomic Analyses.md

 > [!example] Results
 > 1. Evidence of peak width decrease with increase in elution speed seen (2.1s to 2.0s from 102-136μL/min), *but* **peak intensities decrease** with faster flow rates.
+> 2. Increase in column length yielded above-benchmark performance in data, allowing for analysis identifying more proteins.
+> 3.
+>
 > >[!quote]
+> >1.
+"The trend suggested that the separation efficiency could be further improved.
+On the other hand, despite adjusted desolvation parameters, the peak MS intensities decreased with faster flow rates due to the concentration-dependent behavior of the HESI-II source."